 Non-Traditional Student Services offers support to students who are in any of the following categories: 25 years of age or older, married and/or parents, veterans of the armed forces, working full-time and attending college, and college or university graduates returning to school.
 This service focuses on assisting Non-Traditional Students in transitioning to college and linking them with appropriate support services to meet their diverse needs.
 For information, contact a non-traditional student advocate.
-Advocates are located in the Campus Life Center Suite 107, (864) 503-5195, and are available from 8:30 a.m.-5 p.m., Monday-Wednesday and Friday and Thursday from 8:30 a.m.-8:00 p.m.
+Advocates are located in the Campus Life Center Suite 224, (864) 503-5195, and are available from 8:30 a.m.-5 p.m., Monday-Friday.